dafny-lang/dafny/docs/DafnyRef/Types.md

 that the prefixlength argument `_k - 1` is a natural number.
 Conveniently, this follows from the fact that the body has been wrapped in an `if _k != 0` statement.
-This also means that the postcondition must hold trivially when `_k = 0`, or else a postcondition violation will be reported.
+This also means that the postcondition must hold trivially when `_k == 0`, or else a postcondition violation will be reported.
 This is an appropriate design for our desugaring, because greatest lemmas are expected to be used to establish greatest predicates, whose corresponding prefix predicates hold trivially when `_k = 0`.
 (To prove other predicates, use an ordinary lemma, not a greatest lemma.)

-It is interesting to compare the intuitive understanding of the co-inductive proof in using a greatest lemma with the inductive proof in using a lemma.
+It is interesting to compare the intuitive understanding of the coinductive proof in using a greatest lemma with the inductive proof in using a lemma.
 Whereas the inductive proof is performing proofs for deeper and deeper equalities, the greatest lemma can be understood as producing the infinite proof on demand.